THE HEIGHT OF THE REEDS : Even A Bridge Can Make Music

 In addition to the multiple layers of music, The Height of the Reeds contains lines of poetry by Norwegian poet Nils Christian Moe-Repstad read by Hull-born actors Maureen Lipman and Barrie Rutter, and narration recorded by Katie Smith, aged 7, a pupil from Bude Park Primary School in Bransholme, where Opera North has been delivering a Singing School programme over the last three years.

-The project explores the bridge’s significance as both a symbol of home and a landmark of , by mixing local voices with music from Hull’s long term trading partners across the water in Scandinavia.
+The project explores the bridge’s significance as both a symbol of home and a landmark of travel, by mixing local voices with music from Hull’s long term trading partners across the water in Scandinavia.
 The result is music that is at the same time epic and incredibly intimate, using the might of Opera North and the delicacy of a single note.

 Composer and musician Jan Bang describes the process of creating the work: